noirello/bonsai/docs/advanced.rst

     >>> import bonsai
     >>> client = bonsai.LDAPClient()
-    >>> client.set_credentials("GSSAPI", (None, None, None, None))
+    >>> client.set_credentials("GSSAPI")
     >>> client.connect().whoami()
     'dn:cn=admin,dc=bonsai,dc=test'

-In normal case as you can see the passed credentials with the exception of the authorization ID are irrelevant -- at least on a Unix system, the underlying SASL library figures it out on its own.
+In normal case the passed credentials with the exception of the authorization ID are irrelevant -- at least on a Unix system, the underlying SASL library figures it out on its own.
 The module's client can only interfere with the authorization ID:

-    >>> client.set_credentials("GSSAPI", (None, None, None, "u:chuck"))
+    >>> client.set_credentials("GSSAPI", autz_id="u:chuck")
     >>> client.connect().whoami()
     'dn:cn=chuck,ou=nerdherd,dc=bonsai,dc=test'